dlicudi/cv/docs/index.md

 As the Lead Developer at Gibtelecom, I was responsible for the development and implementation of key systems.

 - Implementation of company wide monitoring system using Check_MK monitoring over 60k services.
+- Developed a provisioning platform used company wide by Engineers and customer facing staff.
 - Provided systems to facilitate major migrations to Gibtelecom's IMS platform.
 - Support and integration of Ericsson's provisioning platforms (EMA/EDA).
 - Developed an SMS API to provide a customer-facing service.